 The ingredients were minimal.
 Simply ice cream, bourbon biscuits, caramel sauce, maltesers, icing sugar and double cream.

-I then lined a 7 ” or 18 cm cake tin with two pieces of clingfilm 60 cm long.
+- I then lined a 7 ” or 18 cm cake tin that is at least 10 cm deep with two pieces of clingfilm 60 cm long.
 I set them in the tin like a cross so that there were then four flaps to fold over the mixture once it was in there.

 Ice Cream Birthday Cake